 Online shopping portal

-The AAdvantage eShopping portal has several deals where you can earn thousands of award miles and Loyalty Points that count towards elite status when signing up for different trials like meal delivery services.
+The AAdvantage eShopping portal has several deals where you can earn thousands of award miles and Loyalty Points that count towards elite status when signing up for different trials, like meal delivery services.
 Just don't forget to cancel the trial after the first week.

 Mimic AAdvantage Elite Status With a Credit Card

-The Citi® / AAdvantage® Platinum Select® World Elite Mastercard® (review) offers several elite-style perks for only an annual fee of $99, waived for first 12 months.
-First, you get one free checked bag for you and up to four traveling companions on every itinerary.
+The Citi® / AAdvantage® Platinum Select® World Elite Mastercard® offers several elite-style perks for an annual fee of $99, waived for first 12 months.
+First, you get one free checked bag for you and up to four traveling companions on your itinerary.
 Second, your entire travel party gets preferred boarding (Group 5).
 Third, you get a 25% discount on in-flight food and beverage purchases when you pay with your card.

 With these perks, it's easy to justify the annual fee of $99, waived for first 12 months.